Trolling Tom Pischke.. better not spend that yet.

 (Another update.)
 I posted it to his facebook page, so he had early notice of this.
 Somehow, it appears that it was ‘accidentally’ deleted, and I was blocked.
 (Where’s Jeff Church when you need him?)

-In case Tom didn’t see it before he accidentally deleted that note and blocked me….
+In case Tom didn’t see it before he ‘accidentally’ deleted that note and blocked me….

 As someone who has had to forge your signature for “forgotten” slips I had to show you for school, it’s like they didn’t even try lol